However, when it comes to big expenses like secondary education or buying a home, debt is sometimes necessary.

 A mortgage works similarly to other loans.
 When you take out a mortgage, you’re agreeing to pay back the money you borrowed plus interest over a set period of time.
 In exchange, the lender (usually a bank) pays the upfront cost of the property.
 The home or building is used as collateral to protect the lender in the scenario that the borrower stops making mortgage payments.

 There are several different parts of a mortgage.
 Most of the loan will be paid over a period of time, but there is also the upfront cost that comes with buying a property called a down payment.
-Almost every lender will require this.
-Usually, the down payment will be about 20 percent of the overall cost of the property.
+Usually, the down payment is about 20 percent of the overall cost of the property.
 The other 80 percent is paid off with the loan.

 Following an initial down payment, the borrower is responsible for paying for a percentage of the mortgage each month.
-There are four components that make up this monthly payment:
+Here are the five components that make up a mortgage.

-The principal is the total amount borrowed.
-This makes up the bulk of what is owed each month.
+A mortgage principal is a term used to refer to the amount of money that someone has borrowed from a lender as they prepare to purchase a home.
 The higher the principal, the more you owe.
 Depending on the type of mortgage, this amount may change over time.
-We’ll touch more on this later.

 In exchange for the loan, the lender charges a certain interest rate.
 This amount is included in a monthly mortgage payment in addition to the principal.
 Interest is the profit the bank makes by giving you the loan.